Chinese Lantern Festival 2025: Traditional Celebrations, Food, Yuan Xiao Jie

 The Chinese Lantern Festival, also known as Yuan Xiao Jie or Shang Yuan Festival, falls on the 15th day of the Chinese New Year.
-In 2024, it would be celebrated on the 24th of February.
+In 2025, it will be celebrated on the 12th of February.

 The Lantern Festival marks the end of the Chinese New Year Festival.
 All the celebrations stop from this day, and the new year taboos are no longer in effect.